Townhouse and Low-Rise Code (up to 3 storeys)

 - A planning permit must be issued

-- Council discretion is effectively removed
+- Council discretion is effectively removed by preventing consideration of local context

-- Community objections carry little weight
+- Community objections carry no weight

 - There is no right to appeal the decision at VCAT